 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Provincially the figure is 18, while in this college the figure is also 18.
-This score is due to the fact that council is furnished with monthly reports as opposed to an annual report.
+Provincially the figure is 18, while in this college the figure is 22 indicating high compliance with the requirements of the Act regarding the submission of reports to the council by the college.